amcgladd/react-taproom/README.md

 * Conditional views for admin and patron routes- Complete

-* Add ability to add kegs to masterKegList
+* Add ability to add kegs to masterKegList- Complete

-* Add functionality to admin keg buttons
+* Allow admin to delete a keg

+* Allow admin to edit a keg's properties

 ## Notes